Skip to Content

 None

-Utilizing skills and knowledge acquired from previous information technology courses, students will work on solving a problem, creating a project, and creating an operations manual.
+Utilizing skills and knowledge acquired from previous information technology courses, students will work on solving a problem, creating a project and creating an operation manual.

 Prerequisite(s):